-While not quite as crucial as their product page counterparts, eCommerce category pages still serve an important role in converting your customers to purchase — as long as they’re optimized properly.
+While not quite as crucial as their product page counterparts, eCommerce category pages still serve an important role in converting your target audience to purchase — as long as they’re optimized properly.

 We’ll share some of the must-haves and emerging trends that top retailers are using on their gallery pages — so you can implement them across your own eCommerce site and reap the benefits, too.